 I have never seen myself,

-and I am sure anyone never will see,
+and I am sure no one never will see,

-as a friend of people used for easy laughs
+as a friend of people used to easy laughs

 and to those affected pats on the back.